bitcoin-abe/bitcoin-abe/README.md

 we have not tested to be sure it still works.
 See the comments in abe.conf about dbtype for configuration examples.

-Abe works with files created by the original (Satoshi) Bitcoin client.
+Abe works with files created by the original Blakecoin client.
-You will need a copy of the block files (blk0001.dat, blk0002.dat, etc. in your Bitcoin directory or its blocks/ subdirectory).
-You may let Abe read the block files while Bitcoin runs, assuming Bitcoin only appends to the file.
+You will need a copy of the block files (blk0001.dat, blk0002.dat, etc. in your Blakecoin directory or its blocks/ subdirectory).
+You may let Abe read the block files while Blakecoin runs, assuming Blakecoin only appends to the file.
 Prior to Bitcoin v0.8, this assumption seemed safe.
-Abe may need some fixes to avoid skipping blocks while current and future Bitcoin versions run.
+Abe may need some fixes to avoid skipping blocks while current and future Blakecoin versions run.

 License
 -------